"There's always a lighthouse. There's always a man, there's always a city..."

 BioShock is a video game series developed by Irrational Games (also known as 2K Boston for a short while before reverting back to the old name).
 The series acts a Spiritual Successor to the System Shock games, and as such are technically First Person Shooters with Stat Grinding elements.
-Fighting is done primarily with guns, but also with various element-themed mutant abilities.BioShock takes place in an alternative history with a heavy dose of Diesel Punk.
-Similarly to System Shock, the plot unfolds in a Soiled City On A Hill, now under the control of a lunatic with a God complex.
+Fighting is done primarily with guns, but also with various element-themed mutant abilities.BioShock takes place in an alternative history Bio Punk with a heavy dose of Diesel Punk.
+Similarly to System Shock, the plot unfolds in a Soiled City on a Hill, now under the control of a lunatic with a God complex.
 Again, the general backstory of the city elaborated on in Apocalyptic Logs scattered about.
 There are heavy ethical or philosophical themes in the games this time around: The first chapter meditated on the ethics of stem cell research, Objectivism versus Collectivism, and innate human power-drive which overrides good sense, among other things.The second chapter deals with issues such as: American Exceptionalism, interventionism, fundamentalism, secularism, and a great many more "isms", plus the tendency of revolutions to replace one tyrant with another.There are three games in the series so far:

 BioShock: Released in 2007.
 After his plane crashes over the Atlantic Ocean in 1960, our protagonist, Jack, stumbles upon the underwater city of Rapture: an Objectivist utopia that has descended into chaos after the residents began mining a Psycho Serum from the ocean floor.
 With the help of Rebel Leader Atlas and a defector scientist, Brigid Tenenbaum, Jack must stop Rapture's Mayor and his army of mutant "Splicers".
 To do this, Jack will have to harness the Splicers' power, which can only be harvested through morally dubious means.
 A prequel novel titled BioShock: Rapture was released in 2011.